ericbannon/qubetics-ubuntu22.04-validator-docker/README.md

 ## Description
 This is a working example of a Docker image that leverages Ubuntu 22.04 to run the Qubetics Mainnet Validator Node on any cloud environment, or hardware.

-## Reccomended Usage
-Build the Dockerfile as an amd64 image for x86 usage (ARM is not currently supported upstream) [Dockerfile Example](https://github.com/ericbannon/qubetics-ubuntu22.04-validator-docker/blob/main/Dockerfile)

 ### Key notes

 * Installs Go 1.22.4 which coscmovisor@v1.5.0 relies on